An Efficient Algorithm for the Fast Delivery Problem: Algorithm for the Fast Delivery Problem

 Let $t_s$ be the earliest time when an agent reaches~$s$ (or $0$, if an agent is located at $s$ initially).
 Let $i'$ be that agent.
 As the package must stay at $s$ from time $0$ to time~$t_s$, we can assume that $i'$ brings the package to $s$ at time $t_s$.
 Therefore, we initially set $\dist(s)=t_s$ and insert $s$ into the priority queue~$Q$ with priority~$t_s$.
 The algorithm terminates when $y$ becomes final (line 14) and returns the value $\dist(y)$, \ie, the earliest time when the package can reach~$y$.
 The schedule that delivers the package to $y$ by time $\dist(y)$ can be constructed in the standard way, by storing for each node~$v$ the predecessor node $u$ such that $\dist(v)=a_{\dist(u)}(u,v)$ and the schedule of the solution to \textsc{FastLineDelivery}$(u,v,\dist(u))$.

-\begin{theorem} Algorithm~\ref{algo:dijkstra} runs in $\mathcal{O}(nk\log (nk)+mk)$ time and computes an optimal solution to the \fastdel problem. \end{theorem}
+\begin{theorem} Algorithm~\ref{algo:dijkstra} runs in $\mathcal{O}(kn\log n +km)$ time and computes an optimal solution to the \fastdel problem. \end{theorem}

-\begin{proof} It is easy to see that $a_t(u,v)\le a_{t'}(u,v)$ holds for $t'\ge t$ in our setting, because the agents that transport the package from $u$ to $v$ starting at time $t$ would also be available to transport the package from $u$ to $v$ at time $t'\ge t$ following the same schedule, shifted by $t'-t$ time units.
+\begin{proof} First, we note that it is easy to see that $a_t(u,v)\le a_{t'}(u,v)$ holds for $t'\ge t$ in our setting: If the package arrives at $u$ at time $t$ and if we had $a_{t'}(u,v)<a_t(u,v)$ for some $t'>t$, the package could simply wait at $u$ until time $t'$ and then get transported to $v$ in the same way as if it had reached $u$ at time $t'$.
+The package would reach $v$ at time $a_{t'}(u,v)$, contradicting the assumption that $a_{t'}(u,v)<a_t(u,v)$.
 Thus, the network has the FIFO property (or non-overtaking property), and it is known that the modified Dijkstra algorithm is correct for such networks~\cite{DW/09}.

 Furthermore, we can observe that concatenating the solutions of \fastldel (which are computed by Algorithm~\ref{algo:linedel} in Sect.~\ref{sec:linedelivery} and which are correct by Theorem~\ref{th:linedel} in Sect.~\ref{sec:linedelivery}) over the edges of the shortest path from $s$ to $y$ determined by Algorithm~\ref{algo:dijkstra} indeed gives a feasible solution to \fastdel: Assume that the package reaches $u$ at time $t$ while being carried by agent $i$ and is then transported from $u$ to $v$ over edge $\{u,v\}$, reaching $v$ at time $a_t(u,v)$.
 The only agents involved in transporting the package from $u$ to $v$ in the solution returned by \textsc{FastLineDelivery}$(u,v,t)$ will have velocity at least $v_i$ because agent $i$ arrives at $u$ before time $t$, \ie, $a_i(u)\le t$, and hence no slower agent would be used to transport the package from $u$ to~$v$.
 These agents have not been involved in transporting the package from $s$ to $u$ by property~(i) of Lemma~\ref{lem:prop}, except for agent~$i$ who is indeed available at node $u$ from time~$t$.